World’s first rotating tower – London

-An artist’s impression of the rotating tower
+An impression of the Dynamic Tower.
+PHOTO | COURTESY

 London is set to host the world’s first rotating tower following the announcement that construction of the iconic building will commence later this year.

-London-based Dynamic Group, the architectural firm behind the building that was initially planned for Dubai, announced they will move the project to London due to ‘financial concerns and other factors’.
+London-based Dynamic Group, the firm behind the building that was initially planned for Dubai, announced they will move the project to London due to ‘financial concerns and other factors’.

 “We are now close to starting construction on the first building in motion in London, which will become a world landmark,” the developer said in an email sent to investors.